-- If you only want to destroy goose nests or treat the eggs with corn oil (or puncturing) to prevent hatching, simply visit the USFWS's Resident Canada Goose Nest and Egg Registration Site to register on-line (see the Offsite Link in the right-hand column).
+- If you only want to destroy goose nests or treat the eggs with corn oil (or puncturing) to prevent hatching, simply visit the USFWS's Resident Canada Goose Nest and Egg Registration Site (leaves DEC website) to register on-line.
 You do not need any special authorization or permit from DEC.

-- If you are the manager of an airport or military airfield, determine your eligibility to conduct lethal control of geese between April 1 and September 15 by reviewing the requirements of the control order for resident Canada geese at airports and military airfields (see the Offsite Link in the right-hand column).
-If you qualify you do not need any special authorization or permit from DEC; to take geese at other times of the year a Federal permit is needed.
+- If you are the manager of an airport or military airfield, determine your eligibility to conduct lethal control of geese between April 1 and September 15 by reviewing the requirements of the control order for resident Canada geese at airports and military airfields (leaves DEC website).
+If you qualify, you do not need any special authorization or permit from DEC; to take geese at other times of the year a Federal permit is needed.

-- If you are a farmer or manager of a beach or drinking water supply, and you want permission for the lethal removal of geese between April 1 (manager of a beach or drinking water supply) / May 1 (farmer) and August 31, you do not need a federal permit but need written authorization from your local DEC Wildlife office.
+- If you are a farmer or manager of a beach or drinking water supply, and you want permission for the lethal removal of geese between April 1 and August 31, you do not need a federal permit but need written authorization from your local DEC Wildlife office.